Oldes/OpenCV3-red/README.md

 These scripts allow to play with camera and images.
-All scrpits were compiled with Red 0.5.4 compiler and are fully functional under OSX and Windows.
-Linux will be added ASAP.
+All scrpits are now compiled with Red Master Branch 0.5.4 compiler and are fully functional under OSX and Windows.
+Tests required for Linux.
 Windows 10 users: there is a unresolved problem with webcams.Cams are recognized and activated but we can't get images.
 To be tested!